 This course offers students a visual approach to the study of text and narrative through the analysis and critical application of the reading and interpretation of the language of film.
 Students hone and sharpen critical analysis skills formed in their English courses as they investigate the filmic narrative conventions and the use of various visual and literary elements within these conventions.
-As a course in the study of film and media, students will approach a variety of film genres (e.g., film noir, the Western, dystopia/utopia, animation, etc) through a critical lens.
-Additionally, students will study the progression of film from its origins to the increasing digitization of the form.
+As a course in the study of film and media, students will approach a variety of film genres (e.g., action, adventure, mystery, film noir, dystopia/utopia, animation, etc) through a critical lens.

-0053 Film Production 1⁄2 Credit
+0053 CP Film Production